Alex Hood (folklorist): Initial musical influences and career

 Hood released his first solo LP Alex Hood Sings of Australia's First Hundred Years in 1964 in conjunction with a pocket songbook.
 This was followed by a number of other albums including The Second Hundred Years (1970), Songs From the Wallaby Track (c.
-1971), Seasons of Change (1975), Songs While the Billy Boils (also released as Songs Of Australia) (1977), Me and My Friends (1979), Sydney or The Bush (c.
+1971), Seasons of Change (1975), Songs While the Billy Boils (also released as Songs of Australia) (1977), Me and My Friends (1979), Sydney or The Bush (c.
 1982) and Me and More Friends (1991).
 He also contributed to a book + LP release The Restless Years in 1968, along with the actor/reciter Peter O'Shaughnessy and singer Marian Henderson (the package was a spin-off of a 1967 TV film of the same name written and acted in by O'Shaughnessy), and was instrumental in getting the Scottish-Australian singer Harry Robertson recorded for the label MFP Australia in 1971, during which he took the lead vocal on two of Harry's songs on the resulting Robertson album Whale Chasing Men: Songs of Whaling in Ice and Sun.
+During the 1960s he performed as a duo with Larry King (the latter under the persona of "Clancy Dunne").
+As Alex and Clancy they performed across Australia in clubs, coffee shops, festivals, and concerts, however when he found that the (then ubiquitous) smoking in venues was resulting in him losing his voice, the duo moved more into performing for children at school shows.

 In conjunction with his albums of songs, Hood wrote a number of books, plays and folk operas for children, including "Pumpkin Paddy meets the Bunyip" and "Brumby Jack Saves the Wild Bush Horses" (both 1972), "The Flying Pieman" (1974), "Herman's German band meets Thunderbolt" (1974) with Robert Smith, and "Speewah" (1978).
 Songs from "The Flying Pieman" were also released on LP in c.
 1974.

+Commencing in the 1970s, and then from the 1980s through to 2015 with the Australian Folk Theatre, Alex made a special point of travelling to the Northern Territory, frequently funded by different Arts Councils, in order to perform for audiences of Australian first nations children and adults.